Exxon Mobil Corporation (XOM) Stock Price and Analyst Predictions

 XOM) stock’s latest price update

-The stock price of Exxon Mobil Corporation (NYSE: XOM) has surged by 1.08 when compared to previous closing price of 106.40, but the company has seen a 2.60% gain in its stock price over the last five trading sessions.
+The stock of Exxon Mobil Corporation (NYSE: XOM) has decreased by -0.65 when compared to last closing price of 105.66.
+Despite this, the company has experienced a -1.21% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/21/23 that Exxon Joins Hunt for Lithium in Bet on EV Boom

 XOM’s Market Performance

-Exxon Mobil Corporation (XOM) has experienced a 2.60% rise in stock performance for the past week, with a -7.70% drop in the past month, and a -2.88% drop in the past quarter.
-The volatility ratio for the week is 1.92%, and the volatility levels for the past 30 days are at 2.18% for XOM.
-The simple moving average for the last 20 days is -0.94% for XOM stock, with a simple moving average of 1.12% for the last 200 days.
+Exxon Mobil Corporation (XOM) has seen a -1.21% fall in stock performance for the week, with a -10.15% decline in the past month and a -5.05% plunge in the past quarter.
+The volatility ratio for the week is 1.95%, and the volatility levels for the past 30 days are at 2.16% for XOM.
+The simple moving average for the last 20 days is -2.46% for XOM stock, with a simple moving average of -1.46% for the last 200 days.

-During the last 5 trading sessions, XOM rose by +2.99%, which changed the moving average for the period of 200-days by +21.37% in comparison to the 20-day moving average, which settled at $108.20.
-In addition, Exxon Mobil Corporation saw -2.49% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, XOM fell by -1.21%, which changed the moving average for the period of 200-days by +14.78% in comparison to the 20-day moving average, which settled at $106.95.
+In addition, Exxon Mobil Corporation saw -4.83% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading